icebert04/icebert04.github.io/_posts/2018-6-9-stay-single-first.md

 My friend probably could be tying the knot this year right.....
 Eeennkkk, WRONG!!!!
 Marriage is in her mind.... well, not yet.
 Cassandra wants to travel, see the different cultures, broaden her horizons and create memories of a lifetime.
+And so she did exactly that.
+She travelled to countries in South East Asia, and now in Europe.